ckeditor/ckeditor4/tests/plugins/copyformattingtext/manual/headings.md

 @bender-ui: collapsed
 @bender-tags: tc, copyformatting
-@bender-ckeditor-plugins: copyformatting, toolbar, wysiwygarea, floatingspace
+@bender-ckeditor-plugins: copyformatting, copyformattingtext, toolbar, wysiwygarea, floatingspace

 Check if copyformatting works when copying format from or to the heading.